 Patents & Trademarks

 The low-down on the situation regarding patents & trademarks in Swiss Pharma.
-Prepared in association with Wenger Plattner, a leading law firm in Switzerland, this is an extract from The Pharma Legal Handbook: Switzerland, available to purchase here for USD 99.
+Prepared in association with Wenger Plattner, a leading law firm in Switzerland, this is an extract from The Pharma Legal Handbook: Switzerland, available to purchase here for GBP 99.

 1. What are the basic requirements to obtain patent and trademark protection?

 The general principals of patents and trademarks are regulated in the Federal Act on the Protection of Trade Marks and Indications of Source (TmPA; SR 232.11) as well as in the Federal Act on Patents for Inventions (PatA; SR 231.14) and the corresponding regulations (SR 232.111 and SR 232.141).

 Patents may be obtained on the basis of a national or European application or via the designation of Switzerland (directly or through the European application) pursuant to the Patent Cooperation Treaty (PCT; SR 0.232.141.1).

 Patent law protects inventions.
 A patent grants the owner the right to prohibit all others from commercially using the protected invention.
 Patents for technical inventions are granted only for new inventions which are susceptible of industrial application and which do not result in an obvious way from the state of the art (an inventive step is required) and which are sufficiently disclosed.